 Mike has significant experience of both classroom teaching and leadership positions across mainstream and specialist settings.
 With an unrelenting focus to look at teaching through the eyes of the autistic learner, Mike’s unique empathetic and problem-solving approach is a skills-set sought by others.
 Mike is studying for a MA in Autism through Sheffield Hallam University and is an experienced autism trainer.
 Mike is also able to offer guidance and support around safeguarding.

-Assistant Head (Quality of Education)
+Deputy Headteacher (Quality of Education)

 Jess Mayo Ward

 Jess is a multi-skilled practitioner with experience of leading High Needs provisions and interventions.
 Jess is the academy’s lead TEACCH practitioner and is able to advise others on aspects of good autism practice including Bucket Time and Attention Autism approaches.
 Jess helps lead a team of talented Learning Support and Higher Learning Support Assistants and can advise on the effective deployment of additional adults.
+Jess is currently working towards the NA SENCo qualification.

 A specialist in learning through play and Early Years teaching, Claire is highly skilled in engaging and supporting young children into the school environment.
 Claire uses TEACCH and Bucket Time principles across her teaching and is able to advise others on the use of these practices.
 Claire is also the Attention Autism Champion for the academy.